Xceptance/xlt-documentation/content/en/load-testing/Quick Start/40-run-a-test.md

 ## Setup a Test Execution

 Ok, so now you have the [demo shop running on your machine](../20-demo-application/) and you have [set up the demo testsuite](../30-demo-test-suite/).
-To run a test, first tell your setup (`<posters-simple-loadtest-suite>\config\project.properties`) which test configuration to use and where to find your posters demo shop instance:
+To run a test, first tell your setup (`<posters-simple-loadtest-suite>/config/project.properties`) which test configuration to use and where to find your posters demo shop instance:

 ```bash
 com.xceptance.xlt.testPropertiesFile = my-test.properties